ENCCS/julia-for-hpc/content/performant-code.rst

 Summary
 -------

+- Always benchmark and profile before optimizing!
-- Optimize your serial code before you parallelize!
-There's a lot to think about.
+- Optimize bottlenecks in your serial code before you parallelize!
+- `There's a lot to think about <https://docs.julialang.org/en/v1/manual/performance-tips/>`__.

 See also